Kariamba/guid/README.md

 	Messages group  10    <user_id1>    <user_id2>    GUID of chat room.
 It's good idea to make user_id1 lower than user_id2.
 	Message         11    <message_id>  <user_id>     If you decode message GUID, you'll get both messageID and userID (author).

+Also you can use GUID for sharding your database.

 * * *

 ## 2. PRINCIPLE OF GENERATION